BenjaSOL/ore-cli-gpu/README.md

 nvcc linux.cu -o linux
 ```

-Take the path and replace the PATH_TO_EXE with the path to the .exe that was just created in the mine.rs.
+Take the path to the executsble that was just created and replace the PATH_TO_EXE with the path to the .exe in the mine.rs.

 Once you have Rust installed, you can build the Ore CLI by running the following command: